Chicago Bears vs. Detroit Lions NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Lions stats and trends

+- Detroit has played 10 games, with six wins against the spread.

-- The Lions have an against the spread record of 6-3 in their nine games when underdogs by 3.5 points or more this year.
+- This season, the Lions have an ATS record of 6-3 in their nine games as an underdog of 3 points or more.

-- Detroit has hit the over in 30% of its opportunities this season (three times over 10 games with a set point total).
+- Detroit's games this season have hit the over on three of 10 set point totals (30%).

-- In games that Detroit piles up over 343.9 yards, the team is 2-2 against the spread and 0-4 overall.
+- Detroit is 2-2 against the spread and 0-4 overall when the team churns out more than 343.9 yards.

-- This year the Lions have turned the ball over 13 times, three more than the Bears' takeaways (10).
+- The Lions have turned the ball over three more times (13 total) than the Bears have forced a turnover (10) this season.

 Home and road insights

-- Detroit has covered the spread twice at home, and is 0-4 overall there, this year.
+- Detroit has covered the spread twice at home, and is 0-4 overall there, this season.

-- This season, in four home games, Detroit has gone over the total twice.
+- This year, in four home games, Detroit has gone over the total twice.

-- Chicago has two wins against the spread, and is 1-4 overall, away from home.
+- Chicago is 1-4 overall, with two wins against the spread, on the road.

-- This season, in five away games, Chicago has gone over the total twice.
+- In five road games this season, Chicago has gone over the total twice.

 Powered by Data Skrive.